 Yeah, but does insurance cover LASIK or PRK?

 Does insurance pay for LASIK?
 The answer for most people is: No. Well, how can I pay for LASIK?
 One way to be more flexible is financing.
 Check out how much, and how, to pay: https://sharpe-vision.com/pricing/ Another way for a lot of Seattleites is vision insurance.
 If my insurance plan pays for LASIK, I’ll do it.
 In Seattle, we are fortunate to have an extremely robust tech sector, and new tech companies are highly competitive for people.
 Benefits are one way they attract and keep their highly sought after employees.
 One benefit a few companies are providing is LASIK and PRK.
 How to get healthcare insurance to pay for LASIK?
 Well, one way is to work for one of these amazing companies!
 There are just a few companies that we know of that offer this benefit as part of their plans.
 As of this writing, they are:

 - Bill and Melinda Gates Foundation 100%

 - Adaptive Biotechnologies

 This list is changing over time, with more Seattle tech companies offering it as a benefit.
 I wouldn’t hold my breath though.
 Insurance companies only think about now, this quarter, this month, and if they pay for LASIK now, it’s a big expense.
-They of course, don’t care so much that you’d benefit from this for decades.
+They, of course, haven’t considered or just don’t care that you’d benefit from this for decades.
 That won’t help them meet their income to expense ratio for this quarter.
 It’s a shame, but reality.